-(16) Having regard to the information, the General Misconduct Officer may:

-- a. dismiss the referral and take no further action (eg if the alleged conduct could not constitute general misconduct or there is insufficient evidence to support such a finding); - b. refer the matter to Safer Community for informal resolution; - c. seek further information and, in complex cases, may approve the appointment of a specialist investigator; - d. provide the student alleged to have committed general misconduct, an opportunity to respond before making a finding as to whether general misconduct has occurred and what sanction, if any, may be appropriate in the circumstances; and/or - e. take any other reasonable action appropriate in all the circumstances.
+- (14) The Office of Student Conduct and Investigations provide support and assistance to General Misconduct Officers, who will hear and determine alleged general misconduct. - (15) The General Misconduct Officer may: - a. dismiss the referral and take no further action (eg if the alleged conduct could not constitute general misconduct or there is insufficient evidence to support such a finding); - b. refer the matter to Safer Community for informal resolution; - c. seek further information and, in complex cases, may approve the appointment of a specialist investigator; - d. provide the student alleged to have committed general misconduct, an opportunity to respond before making a finding as to whether general misconduct has occurred and what sanction, if any, may be appropriate in the circumstances; and/or - e. take any other reasonable action appropriate in all the circumstances.

-Opportunity to be heard
+Opportunity to be Heard

-(17) Before hearing from a student, they will generally be informed in writing of the following:

-- a. the basis upon which there is a reasonable belief that the student may have committed general misconduct; - b. the possible sanction that may be imposed under the General Misconduct Statute 2009; - c. their ability to respond (in writing, via video conference or in person), noting the date, time and location for any meeting; and - d. their right to be accompanied by a support person, other than a legal practitioner or person with a law degree.

-(18) In exceptional circumstances, the General Misconduct Officer may decide it is necessary to convene an oral hearing, and in those circumstances the student may have an opportunity to be represented (including by a lawyer) and may be able to cross-examine any complainant.
-The General Misconduct Officer may also seek advice/support from a suitably qualified person (eg they may appoint a lawyer to assist in the hearing).

-(19) Where an oral hearing involves an allegation relating to the safety of any person or sexual harm, the General Misconduct Officer will seek advice from the Deputy Director, Student Conduct & Investigations or the Senior Manager, Student Conduct & Investigations other suitably qualified individuals on the appropriate arrangements for conducting the hearing.
+- (16) Before hearing from a student, they will generally be informed in writing of the following: - a. the basis upon which there is a reasonable belief that the student may have committed general misconduct; - b. the possible sanction that may be imposed under the General Misconduct Statute 2009; - c. their ability to respond (in writing, via video conference or in person), noting the date, time and location for any meeting; and - d. their right to be accompanied by a support person, other than a legal practitioner or person with a law degree. - (17) In exceptional circumstances (e.g. very serious cases and/or where there are complex evidentiary issues), the General Misconduct Officer may allow a student to have representation.
+The General Misconduct Officer may also seek advice/support from a suitably qualified person (e.g. they may appoint a lawyer to assist in the hearing). - (18) Where an oral hearing involves an allegation relating to the safety of any person or sexual harm, the General Misconduct Officer will seek advice from the Director, Student Life or the Senior Manager, Student Conduct & Investigations other suitably qualified individuals on the appropriate arrangements for conducting the hearing.